 Woodland Star strives to meet the needs of children who come to us regardless of their physical or developmental challenges.
 We provide Special Education services on site and are under the supervision of El Dorado County Charter SELPA.

 SST and IEP Teams

-Addressing the of struggling learners and learners with special needs is collaboration between parents, teachers, and administration.
-Woodland Star has created to aspects of our offering to address learning needs, the Intervention Program and Student Services.
+Addressing struggling learners and learners with special needs is a collaboration between the parents, teachers, and administration.